rodrigoSantamaria/twid/README.md

 ### REST API

 The REST API was originally designed by Javier Vidal Ruano [here](https://github.com/javiervidrua/TWID-SOA).
+Many thanks to Javier for this solid API base.
 This is an updated version that includes automatization of most of the cards, bug fixes and a frontend tester for a full game.
 In order to run the server, inside the TWID-SOA folder, run:
 ```
 sudo docker-compose -f docker-compose.yml up --build --remove-orphans --force-recreate